 What about fiber and vitamins for colon health?

-Dietary guidelines say that food – not supplements – should be the primary source of all your essential nutrients.
+Dietary guidelines say that food – not vitamin supplements – should be the primary source of all your essential nutrients.
 In general, most data about supplements and colon health is somewhat unclear.
 So, it’s a good idea to talk to your primary care doctor before you add the following supplements to your diet.

 Depending on your overall health, medical history and where you live, some of the supplements you and your doctor might consider include: